A-10.7 Isomorphism between Polynomials and Vectors over Complex Numbers

 Figure 5: An illustration of the four roots of the 8th cyclotomic polynomial x4 + 1

-This structure of vector exactly aligns with the definition of ^n: the first half of the elements of the n-dimensional vector v^ is a conjugate of the second half.
+This structure of vector exactly aligns with the definition of ^n: the second half of the elements of the n-dimensional vector v^ is a reverse-ordered conjugate of the first half.

-Since σc is both bijective and homomorphic over the (+,⋅) operations, it is isomorphic.
+Since σc is both bijective and homomorphic over the (+,⋅) operations, it is an isomorphism.

 Theorem A-10.7 Isomorphism between Polynomials and Vectors over Complex Numbers

-The following mapping σc between polynomials and vectors over complex numbers is isomorphic:
+The following mapping σc between polynomials and vectors over complex numbers is an isomorphism:

 σc : f(X) [X](Xn + 1)(f(ω),f(ω3),f(ω5),,f(ω2n1)) ^n (n 2 )

-, where ω = e𝑖𝜋n, the root (i.e., the primitive (μ = 2n)-th root) of the cyclotomic polynomial Xn + 1 over complex numbers, and ^n is n-dimensional complex special vector space whose second-half elements are reverse-ordered conjugates of the first-half elements.
+, where ω = e𝑖𝜋n, the root (i.e., the primitive (μ = 2n)-th root) of the cyclotomic polynomial Xn + 1 over complex numbers, and ^n is an n-dimensional vector space of complex vectors (with real scalars) whose second-half elements are reverse-ordered conjugates of the first-half elements.